mklymslt/intunemapscore/README.md

 Then :

-1. creates/updates a map of Cloudflare [DeviceID : Intune deviceid] stores in KV
+1. creates/updates a map of Cloudflare [DeviceID : Intune deviceid] stored in KV
 2. requests compliance.State from Graph API for a device id
 3. converts compliance.State to s2s_score
-4. creates/updates a map of Cloudflare [DeviceID : s2s_score] stores in KV
+4. creates/updates a map of Cloudflare [DeviceID : s2s_score] stored in KV